shrine-maiden-heavy-industries/luminary/README.md

-# Apollo FPGA Programmer / Debugger
+# Luminary FPGA Programmer / Debugger

-This repository contains the work-in-progress extraction of the Apollo programmer from the LUNA repository.
+This repository contains the work-in-progress extraction of the Luminary programmer from the sol repository.